Bladder Cancer In America Survey: What's That?

 A bladder cancer diagnosis is a shock, but what can make it more difficult is the lack of information and research available for patients and their loved ones.
 Many people quickly jump online to research the ins and outs of bladder cancer but have trouble finding reliable information.
 Even more difficult can be finding someone who has actually been through bladder cancer to connect with and share experiences.

-Each person that takes the survey contributes to a better understanding of bladder cancer and can help others who are going through it feel less alone.
-Sharing experiences in the survey can reveal how similar each person’s journey with bladder cancer is, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of bladder cancer as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

 What will the survey ask me?